chihacknight/chihacknight.org/_posts/events/2016-05-10-citizens-police-data-project.md

 For the past six months, [the Invisible Institute](http://invisible.institute/) has been building a set of publicly useful interfaces to these data called the [Citizens Police Data Project](http://cpdb.co/), and working with investigative reporters to [tell the stories](http://invisible.institute/police-data/) contained within.

-[Rajiv Sinclair](https://twitter.com/jeeves) and [Chaclyn Hunt](https://twitter.com/ChaclynHunt) will discuss the challenges they've faced so far, the challenges they've faced, and the new questions that they're now focused on.
+[Rajiv Sinclair](https://twitter.com/jeeves) and [Chaclyn Hunt](https://twitter.com/ChaclynHunt) will discuss the work they've done so far, the challenges they've faced, and the new questions that they're now focused on.

 ---